-When producing custom visual content of any sort, having a clear sense of vision and purpose to direct your marketing team is invaluable.
+When working on content marketing of any sort, having a clear sense of vision and purpose to direct your marketing team is invaluable.
 “Begin with the end in mind,” the saying goes, and the number of creative projects that have failed as a result of ignoring this wisdom is disturbing to consider.
-Profit was lost, companies failed, and otherwise-brilliant initiatives never got off the ground because they lacked clear project goals and a brand voice to sculpt the formation of their project.
+Profit was lost, companies failed, and otherwise-brilliant initiatives never got off the ground because they lacked clear project goals and a brand voice to sculpt their project’s formation.
 The failure to form a good creative brief doomed them from the start.

 What is a Creative Brief?

-- What is the product? – Give a brief description of what the product is, what its place in the market is, how it helps the customer, and how it’s changing or has changed in the past.
+- What is the product? – Give a brief description of the product, its place in the market is, how it helps the customer, and how it’s changing or has changed in the past.

 - What does it do? – What is the purpose of your product, and how does it connect to its users?
 How is it different from its competitors, and why does your audience need to know that?